asanch3z/pinteresting/README.md

 # One Month Rails

-This is the pinteresting sample appilcation for
+This is the pinteresting sample application for
 [*One Month Rails*](http://onemonthrails.com)

 by [Alex Sanchez](http://asanchez.me)